The secret is out: narrative is powerful.

 Why We Love Narrative

-Whether we’re buried in books or ogling at a screen, we love to immerse ourselves in narratives.
+Whether we’re buried in books or ogling at screens, we love to immerse ourselves in narratives.
+Why is that?

 An article on Wired titled “The Art of Immersion: Why Do We Tell Stories?” delves into the science behind why we love stories so much: